aliifnrhmn/aliifnrhmn/README.md

 ### Hi there 👋

-👩🏻‍💻 Bangkit Academy 2022 graduate in Machine Learning class
+👩🏻‍💻 Bangkit Academy 2022 graduate in Machine Learning learning path
-:star_struck: I graduated as a distinction graduate!
+🤩 I graduated as a distinction graduate!
-:star2: Our project [Yourney](https://github.com/Vanz-Noob/Yourney-Bangkit-Project-Caps) is one of 15 best product capstone projects on Bangkit!
+🌟 Our project [Yourney](https://github.com/Vanz-Noob/Yourney-Bangkit-Project-Caps) is one of 15 best product capstone projects on Bangkit!
 🏫 Final year informatics student at Universitas Persada Indonesia Y.A.I
 ⚡ Fun fact: A cat person, loves and acts like a cat lol
 📫 Reach me in the same username at Instagram, Twitter, and Telegram!